tqwhite/multiSite/README.md

 It also has to have three php directives.
 The SITE_VARIATION directive has to have the name of a directory inside the 'content' directory, for the example above, it would be 'blah/content/main'.

-To get started, you can copy the contents of the 'demoContent/dev' directory into 'main'.
+To get started, you can copy the contents of the 'demoContent' directory into the 'content' directory.

-In principle, once you get apache serving that pubic directory, you should see the content you copied from the 'demoContent/dev' directory.
+In principle, once you get apache serving that public directory, you should see the content you copied from the 'demoContent' directory.